Parallel Logical Measurements via Quantum Code Surgery: Introduction

-To perform code surgery we initialise an ancilla system, consisting of new qubits and stabiliser generators, to deform the quantum code in such a way that chosen logical operators are decomposed into stabilisers, a procedure that can be viewed as gauge-fixing or weight reduction~\cite{VLCABT,hastings2016weight,hastings2021quantum,Coh,Sabo2024,WY,IGND}.
-This performs a logical measurement on the decomposed operators, which can be made fault-tolerant by measuring all new stabiliser generators for a sufficient number of rounds (typically taken to be the code distance $d$) to prevent timelike errors.
+To perform code surgery, we initialise an ancilla system, consisting of new qubits and stabiliser generators, to deform the quantum code in such a way that chosen logical operators are decomposed into stabilisers, a procedure that can be viewed as gauge-fixing or weight reduction~\cite{VLCABT,hastings2016weight,hastings2021quantum,Coh,Sabo2024,WY,IGND}.
+Code surgery performs a logical measurement on the decomposed operators, which can be made fault-tolerant by measuring all of the new stabiliser generators for a sufficient number of rounds (typically taken to be the code distance $d$) to prevent timelike errors.
 After obtaining the logical measurement outcome, we then measure out the ancillary qubits and return to the original code.

-In this work, we present a code surgery scheme that performs parallel measurements of logical Pauli operators, applicable to any Calderbank-Shor-Steane (CSS) quantum LDPC codes.
-For a collection of logically disjoint Pauli product measurements (see definition~\ref{def:logical_disjoint} and figure~\ref{fig:parallel_circuit}) supported on $t$ logical qubits, our scheme uses ${\mathcal{O}\big(t \omega (\log t + \log^3\omega)\big)}$ ancilla qubits, where $\omega \geq d$ is the maximum weight of the single logical Pauli representatives involved in the measurements.
+In this work, we present a code surgery scheme that performs parallel measurements of logical Pauli operators, applicable to any LDPC codes.
+For a collection of logically disjoint Pauli product measurements (see Def.~\ref{def:logical_disjoint} and Fig.~\ref{fig:parallel_circuit}) supported on $t$ logical qubits, our scheme uses ${\mathcal{O}\big(t \omega (\log t + \log^3\omega)\big)}$ ancilla qubits, where $\omega \geq d$ is the maximum weight of the single logical Pauli representatives involved in the measurements.

 This provides access to a wide array of parallel logical operations which can be complemented by transversal magic gates or magic state preparation to achieve universal fault-tolerant quantum computation.